 The Company was accreting the debt discount associated with the compound embedded derivative liability to interest expense through the first put date of the 2013 8.00% Notes (April 1, 2018) using an effective interest rate method.
-Due to significant conversions since issuance, the entire debt discount has been recorded to interest expense resulting in no balance as of March 31, 2018.
+Due to significant conversions since issuance, the entire debt discount has been recorded to interest expense resulting in no balance as of June 30, 2018.
 The Company is marking to market the fair value of the compound embedded derivative liability at the end of each reporting period, or more frequently as deemed necessary, and as of the date of a significant conversion, with any changes in value reported in the condensed consolidated statements of operations.
-The Company determines the fair value of the compound embedded derivative using a blend of a Monte Carlo simulation model and market prices.
+The Company determines the fair value of the compound embedded derivative using a Monte Carlo simulation model.